RIKEN-RCCS/lens3/v1/doc/design.md

 ## Redis Databases (prefixes of keys)

-Lens3 uses a couple of Redis databases (by database numbers), but the division is arbitrary as the distinct prefixes are used.
+Lens3 uses a couple of Redis databases (by database numbers), but the division is arbitrary as distinct prefixes are used.
 Most of the entries are json records, and others are simple strings.

-Note: In the tables below, entries with "\*1" are set atomically (by "setnx"), and entries with "\*2" are with expiry.
+NOTE: In the tables below, entries with "\*1" are set atomically (by "setnx"), and entries with "\*2" are with expiry.

 A date+time is by unix seconds.
-Web-API also passes a date+time by unix seconds.
+Web-UI also passes a date+time by unix seconds.

 Mux, Api, and Managers make (potentially) many connections to Redis,